centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 );
 ```

-This function uses HOOKS and in order to activate these hooks you have to go to:

-`Setup > Products/Services > Domain registrars`, click the “Configure” button in the ISPAPI module line and finally click “Save Changes”.

-**Example of a .SWISS registration:**
+**.SWISS registration process:**

-- Customer register a .SWISS domain (like he will register a normal domain)
+- Customer registers a .SWISS domain (like he will register a normal domain)
-- Once the invoice paid, the domain application will be sent
+- Once the invoice paid, the domain registration will be sent
-- The domain will be set to **PENDING** until the application process has been completed
+- The domain will be set to **Pending Registration** until the application process has been completed
 - A cronjob is checking the application status once a day
-  - If the application is **successful** the domain will be set to **ACTIVE** and the customer will be able to manage it.
+  - If the Registration **succeeded** the domain will be set to **Active** and the customer will be able to manage it.
-  - If the application is **failed**, the domain will be set to **CANCELLED** and you will have to **refund the customer manually**.
+  - If the Registration **failed**, the domain will be set to **Cancelled** and you will have to **refund the customer manually**.

 In order to work automatically the WHMCS Cron job has to be configured properly.
 Please have a look at [this page](//docs.whmcs.com/Crons).